BrockThigpen/Note-Taker/README.md

 ![image](https://raw.githubusercontent.com/BrockThigpen/Note-Taker/master/image/demo.png)

-This app allows a user to view, save, and delete notes.
+This application allows a user to view, save, and delete notes.
+Utilizes Node.js express, and the Heroku platform

+To use the application click the